 Moz did their whiteboard presentations a few days earlier than normal, Danny Sullivan added his own analysis and SEOs weighted in with suggestions as to what people can do to deal with this gap in their keyword-based analytics data (the advanced filtering in Google Analytics as covered by Verve Search is perhaps the most useful suggestion I’ve seen).
-(If you’re interested in how we ever got to this point, then WebPage FX have today published a nice post explaining how it relates to the NSA and the Edward Snowden affair).

 Some of you might recall that last year, around the first anniversary of (not provided) coming about, we carried out some research into the overall effect it was having on the data in Google Analytics account.
 We estimated (from a sample set of several hundred websites on our platform) that it was averaging ~20% around this time last year and the growth suggested we could be looking at ~40% on average by this time this year.This was looking like it had been on track to prove to have been a fairly accurate prediction; however, some SEOs have noticed a recent spike over the past month (largely it seems due to the latest version of Internet Explorer defaulting to SSL searches) and then this month, Google switched everything to https.